kendallmiller/kendallmiller.github.io/_drafts/2024-06-08-it-can-happen-again.md

 _What are we doing to make sure this never happens again?_

-When something's gone wrong, it's inevitable someone in leadership will ask that question.
-It makes sense - once you've identified what could go wrong, you should identify what to change to ensure it can't happen again.
+When something's gone wrong, someone in leadership will inevitably ask that question.
+It makes sense - once you've identified what could go wrong, you should determine what to change to ensure it can't happen again.

 You're going to feel almost overwhelming pressure to come up with a change, no matter the cost, that emphatically addresses the underlying causes and demonstrates how seriously you're taking it.
 The classic fixing the barn door once the horses are gone.
 Everyone loves a clean story to communicate with here's what happened, why we didn't see it before, and what we're doing to make sure you're never impacted by something like this again.

 Before you pull the whole team together and commit to spending time & treasure on a change, stop and ask yourself:

 1. Is this likely to happen again?
 2. What did it really cost?
-3. Are the remediation options cost effective?

-Sometimes the answer to the question is _We're going to do nothing - this is a reasonable risk and we should continue to run it._

-# The Cost of Never Again

-For any potential problem - system outage, data corruption, slow performance - as you lower the probability it happens the costs of the next step will go up until it's ridiculous.
-We intuitively know this in the abstract: we've seen the costs of specialized "can't fail" equipment - on aircraft you've flown in or hospitals.

-Let's say yo
-_What are we doing to make sure this never happens again?_

-When something goes wrong, it's inevitable that someone in leadership will ask that question.
-It makes sense — once you've identified what could go wrong, you should determine what to change to ensure it can't happen again.

-You're going to feel almost overwhelming pressure to come up with a change, no matter the cost, that emphatically addresses the underlying causes and demonstrates how seriously you're taking it.
-The classic fixing the barn door once the horses are gone.
-Everyone loves a clean story to communicate to stakeholders:

-"Here's what happened, why we didn't see it before, and what we're doing to ensure you're never impacted by something like this again."

-Before you pull the whole team together and commit to spending time & treasure on a change, stop and ask yourself:

-1. Is this likely to happen again?
-2. What did it _really_ cost?
 3. Are the remediation options cost-effective?

-Sometimes, the answer to the question is _We're going to do nothing - this is a reasonable risk, and we should continue to run it._
+Sometimes, the answer to the question is _We're going to do nothing - this is a reasonable risk and we should continue to run it._

 # The Cost of Never Again

 For any potential problem — system outage, data corruption, staff error  — the cost of each step you take to lower the probability it happens will go up until it's ridiculous.
 We intuitively know this in the abstract: we've heard stories about the cost of specialized "can't fail" equipment on aircraft you've flown in or in hospitals for medical care.

 Let's start with a simple example.
 Say you have a website running on a single server, and that server can happily meet your performance goals.
 But if any problem happens to that server, you'll be down.
 The cost to run on two servers isn't double - it's higher.
 You need to: